Ryan Coisson: Building Wealth and Managing Risk

 36:03.40 – Ryan Coisson

 When prices were really really low.
 So there was a huge opportunity.
 It also allowed me to play a lot of asymmetric bets.
-You know when I saw ethereum heading down towards a hundred bucks I thought it was a good idea to deploy some of that capital there right? and then obviously if you’re.
-Doing asymmetric bets my objective there is that when I have wins to pull that capital and kind of funnel it into these income investments right?
-I may leave some for asymmetric bets, some for say taxes.
-You know, etc. But a lot of that’s being.
-Pulled over to make more income investments right?
-So if you get you know my biggest asymmetric that was over 150 x um, so you know if you’re putting smaller amounts into those types of investments.
-But if you’re getting ginormous returns.
-The ability for you to rotate there is incredible.
+You know when I saw Ethereum heading down towards a hundred bucks I thought it was a good idea to deploy some of that capital there right? and then obviously if you’re.
+Doing asymmetric bets, my objective there is that when I have wins to pull that capital and kind of funnel it into these income investments right?
+I may leave some for asymmetric bets, some for say taxes, etc. But a lot of that’s being pulled over to make more income investments right?
+So if you get you know my biggest asymmetric that was over 150x, so if you’re putting smaller amounts into those types of investments, but if you’re getting ginormous returns, the ability for you to rotate there is incredible.
 It was a crypto investment.
 Yeah.

 37:04.67 – Brian David Crane